 To have rainwater ready to use is great, but in some cases, it can be convenient to divert it to a spot in your garden where you need it in a higher amount.
-With this kind of a self-watering rainwater system, you irrigate the perennials or food forest and let the ground collect the rainwater.
+With this kind of self-watering rainwater system, you irrigate the perennials or food forests and let the ground collect the rainwater.
 Not suitable for a vegetable garden, since the watering only happens when it actually rains.

 A well-mulched food forest can absorb a lot of water at once and then release it over time to the roots.

 On the backside of our house, the water barrel is not easily accessible.
 The horizontally installed barrel functions as a buffer for the self-watering system.
 The rainwater will only accumulate in the barrel during heavy rain but then be released when the rain stops.
 We installed a 1.5″ hose inside the raspberry patch and drilled 1/8″ holes in every foot on the upper side of it.
 This is a poor man’s soaker hose that releases water without any pressure.